 \section{Experiments}

 In this section, we perform quantitative and qualitative experiments to evaluate our method.
-We test our method on several datasets: \textbf{Car3D}~\citep{car3d}, \textbf{Chairs}~\citep{chairs} and \textbf{CelebA}~\citep{celeba}.
+We test our method on several datasets: \textbf{Car3D}~\cite{car3d}, \textbf{Chairs}~\cite{chairs} and \textbf{CelebA}~\cite{celeba}.
 For these three datasets, pose is the most dominant factor and encoded by content.
-For details of the datasets and results on more datasets, please refer to Appendix B and D.
+For details of the datasets, please refer to the supplementary material.

-\textbf{Baselines.} We choose several SOTA group-supervised C-S disentanglement benchmarks for comparisons: Cycle-VAE~\citep{cycleVAE}, DrNet~\citep{DrNet} and Lord~\citep{Lord}.
-We select the only unsupervised C-S disentangled method ~\citet{WuCLQL19}~\footnote{There is no open-sourced implementation for it.
+\textbf{Baselines.} We choose several SOTA group-supervised C-S disentanglement benchmarks for comparisons: Cycle-VAE~\cite{cycleVAE}, DrNet~\cite{DrNet} and Lord~\cite{Lord}.
+We select the only unsupervised C-S disentangled method Wu et al.~\cite{WuCLQL19}~\footnote{There is no open-sourced implementation for it.
 We modify \url{https://github.com/CompVis/vunet} and provide pseudo ground truth landmarks to the network.
 Thus it becomes semi-supervised actually.}.
-We choose one VAE-based unsupervised disentanglement method: FactorVAE~\citep{FactorVAE}.
+We choose one VAE-based unsupervised disentanglement method: FactorVAE~\cite{FactorVAE}.
 For FactorVAE, according to our definition of content and style, we manually traverse the latent space to select the factors related to pose as content and treat the other factors as style, for all these three datasets.
-More details for baselines are presented in Appendix B.
+More details for baselines are presented in the supplementary material.